 There were about 462,876 households in Hawai'i in 2016.
-Of those, about 73,437 (15.9%) were Native Hawaiian households.
-103 Approximately 60 percent of Native Hawaiian households lived in the County of Honolulu and 21 percent resided in Hawai'i County.
+Of those, about 73,437 (15.9%) were Native Hawaiian households.93 Approximately 60 percent of Native Hawaiian households lived in the County of Honolulu and 21 percent resided in Hawai'i County.
 Maui County was home to 14 percent of Native Hawaiian households and the remaining 5 percent lived on Kaua'i.

-In eight of out ten Native Hawaiian households, the head of household had lived in Hawai'i all their life.
-This compared to just 36 percent in non-Native Hawaiian households.
-Hawaiian households were more likely than non-Native Hawaiian households to include multiple families (47% v.
-32%) and much less likely to be single member households (13% v.
+In eight of out ten Native Hawaiian households, the head of household had lived in Hawai'i all their life, compared to 36 percent in non-Native Hawaiian households.
+Native Hawaiian households were larger than non-Native Hawaiian households (average persons per household of 3.6 v.
+2.6) and were less likely than non-Native Hawaiian households to be single member households (13% v.
 26%).
 The median household income among Native Hawaiian households in 2015 was \$59,316.
 The median household income among non-Native Hawaiians was 23 percent higher at \$73,129.
 So Native Hawaiian households have lower median incomes supporting a greater number of household members than non-Native Hawaiian households.